Start a Chapter

 - Each chapter must support the mission of SEEDS – to promote ecology opportunities for underrepresented students or community members.

-- Each chapter must have a student representative to serve as a liaison to the SEEDS program.
+- Each chapter must have an undergraduate student representative to serve as a liaison to the SEEDS program.
 It is the chapter’s responsibility to designate a representative and provide accurate contact information for this person to the program.